akanudia/vervestacks_models/README.md

 | `<ISO>_grids_kan` | With a grid at the default resolution |
 | `<ISO>_grids_syn_<N>` | Synthetic grid, where open topology data is unavailable |

+The bus count is a modelling choice, not a fixed property of the country: the same country can be published at several resolutions, and a coarser network solves faster while a finer one represents congestion better.
+Multi-country models with endogenous cross-border trade can also be built from these components — [get in touch](#contact) if you need one.

 ```bash
 # Clone any country model
 git clone -b CHE_grids_kan10 https://github.com/akanudia/vervestacks_models.git